KarnbirKhera/CUDA-Vector-Addition/README.md

-<h3>Why it's slower</h3>
+<h3>Why its slower</h3>

 **1. Significant Decrease in Eligible Warps Per Scheduler [warp] (-56.40%): 0.06 -> 0.03**
   - Why this happened:
     - To use Vectorization within this context where we do not use grid stride, we must launch n/4 threads.
-This means although the technique it'self does not reduce parallelism, to ensure we compute all the given elements and nothing less and nothing more, we must launch fewer warps compared to the naive which means less warps to switch to for the SM when one stalls.<br><br>
+This means although the technique itself does not reduce parallelism, to ensure we compute all the given elements and nothing less and nothing more, we must launch fewer warps compared to the naive which means less warps to switch to for the SM when one stalls.<br><br>

-    > _Note: Vectorization it'self does not reduce parallelism, rather without grid stride we must launch a quarter of the threads compared to the naive.
-This means the reduction in parallelism is because of the launch condition and not the technique it'self._
+    > _Note: Vectorization itself does not reduce parallelism, rather without grid stride we must launch a quarter of the threads compared to the naive.
+This means the reduction in parallelism is because of the launch condition and not the technique itself._

       <br><br>